 Annually and as from January, the Government of Mauritius, following the recommendation of the National Wage Consultative Council, gives the minimum annual increase in the fixed salary of the Employees, as salary compensation for the increase in the cost of living.

-For example, for the year 2021 the increase is set at + Rs 375 for monthly salaries below or equal Rs 50,000 and Employee is there at 1st of january.
+For example, for the year 2022 the increase is set at + Rs 500 for monthly salaries below or equal Rs 13,000 and + Rs 400 above this threshold Employee; foremployee in at 1st of january.

 Note: This increase is not automatically implemented by Payroll Mauritius as it is up to you to decide if you wish to give a higher increase per Employee.
 In this case, you will have to modify the Basic Salary by Employee by going to their Employee file, tab " Payroll Sections ", by Employee, indicating the desired amount.